dennypenta/go-api-walkthrough/README.md

 - data retreiving from the given data source
 - necessary calculations around the given data

+It's important to note all the models are defined as values, not pointers.
+The pointers should be used only if we don't want to copy the object, it's useful for holding database connections, mutexes (https://gobyexample.com/mutexes) and any other state.
+It will not improve the application performance since the runtime will spend more time on looking it at the heap for accessin and GCing.

 ##### Data layer

 `repository` folder contains data layer of the ap.
 It's responsible for